Chubek/chubek/README.md

 My favorite subjects in theory of computation are: verification of programs with modal logic, Structured Programming and Hoare logic, and compiler optimization.
 The most puzzling subject for me is the theory of categories.

 I plan on writing some papers as soon as I am qualified.
+I generally enjoy reading papers on computing immensely.

 ## Notable Work, Categorized by Language